ruoxi-wang/PBBFMM3D/README.md

 	#include"bbfmm3d.hpp"
 	...
 	{

-	double L;       // Length of simulation cell (assumed to be a cube) int n;          // Number of Chebyshev nodes per dimension doft dof;
-    int Ns;         // Number of sources in simulation cell int Nf;         // Number of field points in simulation cell int m;
+    double L;                   // Length of simulation cell (assumed to be a cube) int interpolation_order;    // Number of interpolation nodes per dimension int Ns;                     // Number of sources in simulation cell int Nf;                     // Number of targes in simulation cell int nCols;                  // Number of columns for weights int tree_level;             // Tree level
-    int level;		// The number of levels in the hierarchy tree int use_chebyshev // label of whether the computation will use chebyshev interpolation formula or uniform interpolation formula double eps;
+    double eps = 1e-5 ;         // Target accuracy (SVD)
+    int use_chebyshev = 1;      // 1: chebyshev interpolation; 0: uniform interpolation

-    vector3 *source = new vector3[Ns];    // Position array for the source points
+    std::vector<vector3> source(Ns); // Position array for the source points
-    vector3 *field = new vector3[Nf];     // Position array for the field points
+    std::vector<vector3> target(Nf);  // Position array for the target points
-    double *q =  new double[Ns*dof.s*m];  // Source array
-    double *stress      =  new double[Nf*dof.f*m];// Field array (BBFMM calculation) …
+    std::vector<double> weight(Ns*nCols); // Weight
+    std::vector<double> output(Nf*nCols);

+       …
-	kernel_LaplacianForce Atree(L,level, n, eps, use_chebyshev);
+	kernel_Laplacian Atree(L, tree_level, interpolation_order, eps, use_chebyshev);
     Atree.buildFMMTree();  // Build the fmm tree;

 	/* The following can be repeated with different field, source, and q */

-    H2_3D_Compute<kernel_LaplacianForce> compute(&Atree, field, source, Ns, Nf, q,m, stress);
+    H2_3D_Compute<kernel_Laplacian> compute(Atree, target, source, weight, nCols, output);
     ...
     }

 This example first build a FMM tree with these two lines:

-	kernel_LaplacianForce Atree(L,level, n,  eps, use_chebyshev);
+	kernel_Laplacian Atree(L, tree_level, interpolation_order, eps, use_chebyshev);
     Atree.buildFMMTree();

-where kernel_LaplacianForce is a class of fmm tree using LaplacianForce kernel, the constructor takes 5 arguments:
+where kernel_Laplacian is a class of fmm tree using Laplacian kernel, the constructor takes 5 arguments:

 * L(double):
 	Length of simulation cell (assumed to be a cube).
-* level(int):
+* tree_level(int):
 	The number of levels in the hierarchy tree
-* n(int):
+* interpolation_order(int):
-	Number of Chebyshev nodes per dimension.
+	Number of interpolation nodes per dimension.
 * eps(double):
-	Target accuracy; this is used to determine which singular values are kept after the SVD. cutoff.s and cutoff.f are computed using this epsilon.
+	Target accuracy; this is used to determine which singular values are kept after the SVD.
 * use_chebyshev(int):
-	Label to indicate whether using chebyshev interpolation formula or uniform interpolation formula.
+	Label to indicate whether using Chebyshev interpolation formula or uniform interpolation formula.
-	use_chebyshev = 1: chebyshev interplation formula;
+	use_chebyshev = 1: Chebyshev interplation formula;
-	use_chebyshev = 0: uniform interpolation formula(where FFT is used, now it just supports homogenous kernel, non-homogeneous will be added)
+	use_chebyshev = 0: uniform interpolation formula (where FFT is used)

-Once the tree is created, you can repeat matrix-vector product with different field, source and q(charge).(see **3.2.4**) The code shows an example using LapacianForce kernel:
+Once the tree is created, you can repeat matrix-vector product with different target, source and weight.(see **3.2.4**) The code shows an example using Lapacian kernel:

-	H2_3D_Compute<kernel_LaplacianForce> compute(&Atree, field, source, Ns, Nf, q,m, stress);
+	H2_3D_Compute<kernel_Laplacian> compute(Atree, target, source, weight, nCols, output);
 The template class `H2_3D_Compute` is for computing matrix-vector product after the FMM tree is built.
 The constructor takes 8 arguments:

-* &Atree(T*):
+* Atree (T):
-	A pointer to the FMM tree we just built.
+	The FMM tree we just built.
 Here T is typename, FMM tree built with different kernels have different typenames.
-* field(vector3*):
+* target (std::vector<vector3>):
-	A pointer to position array of field points. vector3 is a struct storing x, y and z coordinates of a 3D point.
+	Position array of target points. vector3 is a struct storing x, y and z coordinates of a 3D point.
-* source(vector3*):
+* source (std::vector<vector3>):
-	A pointer to position array of source points.
+	Position array of source points.
-* Ns(int):
-	Number of sources in simulation cell.
-* Nf(int):
-	Number of fields in simulation cell
-* q(double*):
+* weight (vector<double>):
-	A pointer to the charges.
+	Array of weights.
-* m(int):
+* nCols (int):
-	Number of sets of charges.
+	Number of sets of weights.
-* stress(double*):
+* output (vector<double>):
-	A pointer to the result, and the result is stored column-wise in `stress`.
+	The output, which is stored column-wise.

 #####3.2.2 Options of provided kernels